hesperkyleniez/Group2_ML_FinalProject/README.md

 **Source:** [UCI Drug Consumption (Quantified) — ID 373](https://archive.ics.uci.edu/dataset/373/drug+consumption+quantified)
 **Features:** Demographic and psychological variables (e.g., age, education, NEO-FFI personality scores, impulsivity, sensation-seeking)
-**Original Target:** 7-class cannabis use frequency (Never Used → Last Day)
+**Original Target:** 7-class cannabis use frequency (Never Used-Last Day)
 **Binarized Target:**
 - `0` — Non-User: Never used (`CL0`) or used over a decade ago (`CL1`)
 - `1` — User: Used within the last decade through last day (`CL2`–`CL6`)

-> **Class Imbalance Note:** The natural class imbalance is deliberately preserved — no oversampling (e.g., SMOTE) was applied.
+> **Class Imbalance Note:** The natural class imbalance is deliberately preserved, no oversampling (e.g., SMOTE) was applied.
 Weighted F1 is used as the primary scoring metric during cross-validation to reduce majority-class bias.

 ---

 ## Problem Framing

 This is a **binary classification** task.
 The goal is to identify whether a respondent is a current cannabis user based on their personality profile and demographics.
-The study also investigates *which features* drive each model's predictions through SHAP interpretability analysis.
+The study also investigates which features drive each model's predictions through SHAP interpretability analysis.

 ---